qualisys/Real-Time-Protocol-Documentation/client/index.md

  * **AutoExposure**
    Camera settings consist of none or one `AutoExposure` element (will only be available for cameras that support auto exposure), with following attributes.
 Enabled (true/false) and Compensation (current auto exposure compensation value).

  * **AutoWhiteBalance**
-Camera settings consist of none or one `AutoWhiteBalance` element. (will only be available for cameras that support auto white balance).
+   Camera settings consist of none or one `AutoWhiteBalance` element. (will only be av ailable for cameras that support auto white balance).
 Setting can be True or False.

 #### Image settings